OpenDDD/dddmelb-website/content/submit-a-session.md

 - We will open voting about a month prior to the event.
 If your session gets voted in and you agree to present, then this is a serious commitment
 - Experienced presenter, Author & MVP Guy Smith Ferrier has some great advice on [how to give a great presentation](http://guysmithferrier.com/Downloads/HowToGiveGreatPresentations.pdf)

-To submit a session please enter the following details (and please dont enter any HTML otherwise you will get an error after submission & you'll have to do it again):
+To submit a session please enter the following details (and please don't enter any HTML otherwise you will get an error after submission & you'll have to do it again):